SM2G/ppk/README.md

 | ----------- |:--------:| ------------:|
 | Suited      | S        | 🃛🃙 - J9s     |
 | Unsuited    | U        | 🃒🂥 - 25u     |

+## Gameplay note

+This app is only aimed at providing basic Poker advice and should only be used in casual games.
+You're the only one responsible for your gameplay strategy.
+Use at your own risks.